List of Agents of S.H.I.E.L.D. characters: Ruby Hale

 Ruby Hale (portrayed by Dove Cameron) is the daughter of General Hale who has an obsession with Daisy Johnson.
 She has been trained as an assassin by her mother and wields chakrams which she used to slice half of Elena's arms off when she was attacking Mack.
 It was revealed that she was born through insemination.
 When Ruby gets 8% of the gravitonium in her, she starts to hear Franklin Hall and Ian Quinn's voices in her head like Carl Creel which leads to her accidentally killing Werner von Strucker.
-After attempts by Daisy Johnson and General Hale to get her to let them help, Elena had no choice but to use one of Ruby's chakrams to put her out of her misery, and takes her revenge against Ruby for having sliced her arms.
+After attempts by Daisy Johnson and General Hale to get her to let them help, Elena had no choice but to use one of Ruby's chakrams to euthanize her, and takes her revenge against Ruby for having sliced her arms.

 In November 2017, Marvel revealed that Cameron had joined the season in an unspecified role, which was revealed in January 2018 to be the character Ruby.
-Cameron described Ruby as "a very interesting, complex, dark girl" and "a wild card".
+Cameron described Ruby as "a very interesting, complex, dark girl", "a wild card", and noted she believe her to be asexual.
 When auditioning for the role, Cameron, who did not know anything about Ruby or the character, played her like a murderer, which the producers liked.
 This helped Cameron once she was cast in the role and learned that Ruby was some form of assassin.
 Regarding Ruby's relationship with her mother, Cameron felt the relationship was "complex" with both of these strong women.
 She continued, "there's also a lot of love there.
 It's like a real, complicated mother-daughter relationship.
 It's very sad.
 It's very gratifying.
 It's very scary.
 It's very fast.
 It's very physical."